SCRT-HQ/VaporShell/docs/glossary/New-VSDocDBDBInstance.md

 ```

 ### -DBClusterIdentifier
-The identifier of the DB cluster that the instance will belong to.
+The identifier of the cluster that the instance will belong to.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-docdb-dbinstance.html#cfn-docdb-dbinstance-dbclusteridentifier
 PrimitiveType: String